-In cases involving tenure and promotion to Associate or (Full) Professor, the quality and significance of the work must be evaluated by full-time tenured and tenure-track faculty members of the department as well as the Department Chairperson, or in academic units without Chairpersons, the Dean.
-In addition, the department must solicit evaluations from acknowledged scholars and practitioners in the discipline of the candidate at other institutions, nationally or internationally.
+In cases involving tenure and/or promotion, the quality and significance of the work must be evaluated by faculty members of the department as well as the Department Chairperson, or in academic units without Chairpersons or equivalent, the Dean.
+In addition, for faculty with Scholarship/Research/Creative Activity defined as a part of their workload, the department must solicit evaluations from acknowledged scholars and practitioners in the discipline of the candidate at other institutions, nationally or internationally.
 The materials submitted for external review shall include, within reasonable quantitative limits set by the Chair, all those selected by the faculty member.
 These scholars and practitioners should be at "arm's length" with the candidate and be capable of providing an objective, informed assessment of the candidate's work.
 Typically, the external evaluators will have an academic rank equal to or above the rank of the promotion sought.

 Evaluators will be selected according to procedures outlined in department or school RPT guidelines.
 Whatever procedures are adopted, candidates will be given an opportunity to object, in writing, to proposed evaluators for cause, meaning actual bias or prejudice toward the candidate or lack of qualifications to review the candidate's record.
 The candidate also has the responsibility to communicate to the Chair or Dean in writing any factor that might prejudice the "arm's length" standing.
-The authority to name the final list of evaluators rests with the Chairperson or Dean, but in cases where the Chair or Dean chooses evaluators challenged for cause by the candidate, the Chair or Dean must provide a written statement explaining why they did not sustain the written objections of the candidate.
+The authority to name the final list of evaluators rests with the Chairperson or equivalent, or Dean, but in cases where the Chair or Dean chooses evaluators challenged for cause by the candidate, the Chair or Dean must provide a written statement explaining why they did not sustain the written objections of the candidate.
 The final list of evaluators must be chosen in a way that ensures that the candidate cannot identify who has been asked to serve as an external evaluator.